Cookie Consent by Free Privacy Policy Generator

 Home Educators

 Image of a shell that is available through the loan box serviceOur workshops use immersive techniques to encourage creative and enquiry led learning.
 Designed to deliver key historical skills and knowledge these workshops use local history to tell nationally and regionally significant histories.
+Sessions are run by qualified teachers.

 Home Educators Workshop - Stone Age